rdonka/PASTaUserGuide/docs/userguide/datapreparation.md

 ## Extracting the Data
 Prior to beginning analysis, individual session data should be extracted and saved as MATLAB data structures.
 This makes the process of loading data at the start of each analysis session significantly faster.

-When the raw data is extracted, clipping will be applied by default.
+When the raw data is extracted, trimming will be applied by default.
 This removes the first and last 5 seconds of the session to remove large fluctuations in output signal that occur when the hardware is turned on and off.
-The number of seconds clipped can be adjusted by overriding the default.
+The number of seconds trimmed can be adjusted by overriding the default.

 ### FUNCTION: _extractdata_